 Professor Slaughter is known around the world for his innovative research in agricultural robotics, machine learning (automation and control) for agricultural machines, nondestructive sensors, instrumentation, and the food supply chain.
 Some of his most notable research efforts have surrounded the development of sensing systems.
 These non-destructive and non-invasive sensing systems are used to determine the quality, and other characteristics, of agricultural commodities.

 He is the inventor of the concept of the robotic cultivator and a leader in the development of one of the first robotic fruit harvesting systems.
 Additionally, he has created automation technologies for thermal micro-dosing of lethal non-pesticide treatments; developed technologies based upon machine vision, X-ray, and RTK-GPS; developed a robust, on-farm system for plant species phenotyping in tomato and lettuce; pioneered visible and near-infrared (NIR) sensor technologies; and established sensor tools for a number of agricultural plants.

 Professor Slaughter earned his bachelor's degree from UC Davis in 1982 as an Agricultural Engineering major before going on to earn a master's at North Carolina State University and a Ph.D at the University of Florida, Gainsville.
 In 2012, Professor Slaughter furthered his education by earning a second master's degree in Statistics from CSU East Bay.

-The award will be presented to Professor Slaughter at the ASABE Annual International Meeting in Boston this July.
+The award was presented to Professor Slaughter at the ASABE Annual International Meeting in Boston on July 10.

 The Department of Biological and Agricultural Engineering hopes that you join us in congratulating Professor Slaughter on this achievement.